Amit Vij

 Amit Vij (born 9 November 1977) is an Indian politician and a member of Indian National Congress.
-In 2017, he was elected as the member of the Punjab Legislative Assembly from Pathankot but in 2022, he lost the seat from BJP's Ashwani Sharma.
+In 2017, he was elected as the member of the Punjab Legislative Assembly from Pathankot but in 2022, he lost the seat to BJP's Ashwani Sharma.

 Constituency

-Vij represents the Pathankot.
+Vij represented the Pathankot.
 Vij won the Pathankot on an INC ticket, Vij beat the member of the Punjab Legislative Assembly Ashwani Kumar Sharma of the BJP by over 11170 votes.
-But in 2022 Elections, he lost the seat against Ashwani Sharma, BJP Candidate.
+But in 2022 Elections, he lost the seat against Ashwani Sharma, BJP candidate.

 Political party

 Vij is from the INC and former MLA of Pathankot.